lubianat/wikidata_bib/README.md

 A folder containing markdown notes for each article.
 Each article get its on file, named by Wikidata ID.
 If the material does not fit on Wikidata, just add it as a new header to other.md.

-- collections
-A series of URIs for the different topics that I am interested in.

-- sparql
-Wikidata SPARQL queries for the dashboard on `docs`

 - docs

 The html content for GitHub Pages, providing analytics on what I read.

+- config.yaml

+A configuration file mapping shortcuts to use in the command line to categories in the toread.md.

 ## Notes structure